QUALITY OF MIND – A NEW FOUNDATION

 - ‘Quality of Mind’ turns up in everything we do, it is the gateway through which we access the power and potential of our resourcefulness (known and unknown)

 - Transformative benefit comes when we understand and realise (non intellectually) how our Quality of Mind functions and what creates it in any moment.

 - Due to the invisible nature of Quality of Mind, often it is seen as ‘that’s just how things are’ and so there is a general apathy and acceptance to people’s low Quality of Mind getting in the way of personal and organisational performance.
-It is almost seen as one of the costs of being in business e.g. there will be internal conflict, people will be stressed, some staff will have low levels of engagement, and that change will be slow and difficult etc…..
-But it does not have to be like that – not if people really understand where their Quality of Mind comes from and how it works.
+It is seen as one of the givens of being in business e.g. there will be conflict, stress, low engagement, or that change will be slow & difficult…..
+But it does not have to be like that…

 Don’t want to read all that – 2 min audio ‘nutshell’